 You can begin to treat TMJ symptoms immediately with five practices that we touched on today.

 The first practice is responding to physical symptoms by immediately shifting to psychological inquiry, and this means contemplating the feelings of the inner-child in relationship to the feelings you are aware of.
 For me this can be very repetitive, and I don’t need to find the perfect “answer.”
 I make an educated guess about how my inner-child is responding to my experiences.
 If I am pressuring myself to be perfect, there might be rage, for instance.
 This practice is more about repetition than precision.
-You are teaching yourself that you understand that symptoms come from not wanting to experience difficult feelings, and that when a symptom is present, the inner-child is probably experiencing some kind of difficult feeling.
+You are teaching yourself that you understand that symptoms come from not wanting to experience difficult feelings, and that when a symptom is present, the inner-child is probably experiencing some kind of difficult feeling, including not feeling safe that the feelings are happening.

 The second practice is telling the mind-body that you as the “commander” do not want the symptoms.
 You did this today out loud with self-talk.